SarthakMishra/codemap/README.md

 > [!Note]
 > This package will be published to PyPI upon reaching a stable version.

+> [!Important]
+> CodeMap currently only supports Unix-based platforms (macOS, Linux).
+For Windows users, we recommend using Windows Subsystem for Linux (WSL).

 ```bash
 # Install with pipx
 pipx install git+https://github.com/SarthakMishra/codemap.git